Redeem Now Ends in:

 To play a C power chord, find the root note C on the A string (3rd fret).

-• Place your index finger on the 3rd fret of the A string (C).
+• Place your index finger on the 3rd fret of the A string and your ring finger across the 5th frets of the D and G strings.

 A String - D Power Chord